 The Celtic Tribes of the Alps

-The Bonhomme and Forclaz du Prarion passes link the Beaufortain and Haut-Faucigny, the Balme and Forclaz de Trento passes connect the Val de Chamonix and Valais.
+Several passes connected different regions.
+The Cormet d’Arêches and Roselend connect the Tarentaise with the Beaufortain.
+The Bonhomme and Forclaz du Prarion pass link the Beaufortain and Haut-Faucigny, and the Balme and Forclaz de Trento passes connect the Val de Chamonix and Valais.

-The little St. Bernard (Le Petit Saint-Bernard) joins the Tarentaise with the Valle d’Aosta and the big Bernhard (Grand-Saint-Bernard) Valais with the Aosta Valley (Valle d’Aosta).
+The Petit Saint-Bernard connects the Tarentaise with the Valle d’Aosta and the Grand-Saint-Bernard links Valais to the Aosta Valley (Valle d’Aosta).

-The Veragri inhabited the valleys of Trento and Martigny.
-The Sedunas lived in the area around Sion and the Uberi in Valais between Sierre and Brig up to the source of the Rhone at the Gotthard (Adulas mons or Columna Solis).
+The Veragri inhabited the valley of Martigny.
+The Sedunas lived in Sion, and the Uberi settled between Sierre, Brig, and the Gotthard (Adulas mons or Columna Solis).

 (source: A. Puéjean, Les Alpes Graies et Poenines à l’époque romaine, Nîmes, 2015).